Yelp/elastalert/docs/source/ruletypes.rst

 ~~~~

 The Jira alerter will open a ticket on Jira whenever an alert is triggered.
 You must have a service account for ElastAlert 2 to connect with.
 The credentials of the service account are loaded from a separate file.
-The ticket number will be written to the alert pipeline, and if it
+Credentials can either be username and password or the Personal Access Token.
-is followed by an email alerter, a link will be included in the email.
+The ticket number will be written to the alert pipeline, and if it is followed by an email alerter, a link will be included in the email.

 This alert requires four additional options: